onnx/onnx/docs/IR.md

 |---|---|---|
 name|string|An optional name of the node, used for diagnostic purposes only. input|string[]|Names of the values used by the node to propagate input values to the node operator.
 It must refer to either a graph input or a node output. output|string[]|Names of the outputs used by the node to capture data from the operator invoked by the node.
-It either introduces a new value in the graph or refers to a graph output. op_type|string|The symbolic identifier of the operator to invoke. domain|string|The domain of the operator set that contains the operator names by the op_type. attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|string|A human-readable documentation for this value.
+It either introduces a  value in the graph or refers to a graph output. op_type|string|The symbolic identifier of the operator to invoke. domain|string|The domain of the operator set that contains the operator named by the op_type. attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.
-Node output names MUST be unique within the graph, except that a node output may refer to a graph output.
+Node output names do not have to be unique within the graph.
+A node output MAY be the name of a graph output, and two nodes MAY compute the same output value.
+For example, when used with the (experimental) <a href="Operators.md#If">conditional operator 'If()'</a>, it is expected that each of its two branches will compute the same set of values.
+Graph outputs MAY NOT be used to establish data dependency edges in the graph.

  Node dependencies MAY NOT create cycles in the computation graph.

 __[[ DESCRIBE VARARGS ]]__